St. Louis City Museum: Tips and Tricks

 - When you put your wristbands on, write your phone number on your child’s wristband.
-There is even a spot for it.
+There is even a spot for it at the front desk.
 This freaked me out when I read this, but trust me you want to do it.
 There are several employees throughout the entire museum and they are super helpful.
 They have radios on them, so if your child happens to get lost, they know what to do.
 NOTE: I was very impressed with the employees.
 Amelia (2 years old) went down an extremely long slide by herself.
 My husband was at the top, I was at the bottom.
-The employee at the top radio down to make sure she made it down okay.
-It eased my mind that they were on top of it 🙂
+The employee at the top radioed down to make sure she made it down okay.
+It eased my mind that they were on top of it.

-- Use your cellphone flashlight!
+- Use your cellphone flashlight in dark spaces.
 Some of the tunnels get super dark, pull it out and turn it on.

-- Wear tennis shoes!
-I wore flip flops and my feet killed afterwards.
+- Wear closed-toe shoes!
+I wore flip-flops and my feet killed afterward.